fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/control-api.md

 This api lets the developer create its own custom controls without having to use overrides on standard fabricJS controls method.
 This makes customizaion supported, easy and makes update to the latest version always possible.

-FabricJS uses the api internally to define the standard controls set with the same feature and customization that was possible in version 3 and below.
+Fabric.js uses the api internally to define the standard controls set with the same feature and customization that was possible in version 3 and below.

 ### How does it work.